joshcanhelp/cocktail-manager/README.md

 ## Roadmap

-- Demo instance on Heroku
+1. Make this site live on EC2 or similar to actually use it myself
-- Grunt
+2. Built out a Grunt file to incorporate Sass and possibly Coffeescript
-- Sass
+3. Create a demo instance on Heroku for anyone to try out
-- Coffeescript (maybe)
+4. Create a full testing scheme with Mocha and Chai
-- Testing with Mocha + Chai
+5. Build out the API for use with MVC frameworks
-- Backbone
+6. Add Backbone with a specific Grunt build task
-- Angular
+7. Add Angular with a specific Grunt build task
-- Ember
+8. Add Ember with a specific Grunt build task